Vehicle Electrification Trends – Parts And Accessories Sales

-Car & Driver recently tested a new EV with a large towing load and found driving range was cut in half pulling just a 3,859-pound boat.
+Car & Driver recently tested a new EV with a large towing load and found the driving range was cut in half pulling just a 3,859-pound boat.
 Based on these observations and some back-of-the-envelope math, Car & Driver estimates most electric trucks will lose half their range towing a large load.⁴ Cutting a truck’s driving range from say, 250 or 300 miles to 125 or 150 miles could very well make it impractical to own for someone who tows frequently.

 And if we look at some of the most popular accessories for pickup trucks and large SUVs:

-- Off-road accessories like aggressive and/or oversized tires, lift/leveling kits, heavy-duty bumpers with integrated winches, running boards and side steps for easier cab access, etc.
+- Off-road accessories like aggressive and/or oversized tires, lift/leveling kits, heavy-duty bumpers with integrated winches, running boards, and side steps for easier cab access, etc.

 - Towing products – everything from load-leveling hitches and trailer brakes to large trailers